home / content / blog

 Playful Spirits by in love with a ghost.
 This album actually did slip by without me noticing the first time (for the most part).
 It’s not aggressive or intense or anything.
 It’s just a series of pleasant, cute electronic musical sketches.
 And that’s why I keep returning to it – it’s very comforting and sweet.
 And by Jove do I need something like that sometimes.
 Best song: the end (rejected demo) (!!).

 So It Is by Preservation Hall Jazz Band.
 Preservation Hall Jazz Band are based out of New Orleans, and this album is a combination of their New Orleans sound and the sound of somewhat-nearby Cuba.
-For about half a year after I heard this album I kept searching for Latin- and Cuban-inspired jazz with as much energy as it.
-And I guess I didn’t find any.
+For about half a year after I heard this album, I kept searching for Latin- and Cuban-inspired jazz with as much energy as it, but I guess I didn’t find any.
 It’s upbeat, it’s cool, it has flair and finesse.
 Best songs: Santiago, La Malanga.

 The Theatrical Death of Julie Delicious by HOLYCHILD.
 The singles from this album are my church, my priest, and in fact my communion wafers as well.
 They are the bubbliest of bubblegum pop and I can scarcely imagine how to improve them.
 The non-singles are hit-or-miss but at least some of them are hit.
 Best songs: Hundred Thousand Hearts (!!!), Over You (!!!), Wishing You Away (!!!), Carmelo.